Night Court (2023 TV series)

-Night Court is an American sitcom, a revival of the original series of the same title that aired from 1984 to 1992.
-It premiered on NBC on January 17, 2023.
-In February 2023, the series was renewed for a second season.
+Night Court is an American sitcom, a revival of the series of the same name that originally aired from 1984 to 1992.
+It was produced by After January Productions, Secret Bird, Universal Television and Warner Bros.
+Television Studios and aired on NBC from January 17, 2023 to May 6, 2025.
+In February 2023, the series was renewed for a second season which then premiered on December 23, 2023.
+In May 2024, the series was renewed for a third season which premiered on November 19, 2024.
+In May 2025, the series was canceled after three seasons.

 Premise

-Judge Abby Stone (Melissa Rauch) comes to New York City to take a job as magistrate for Manhattan Criminal Court's night shift – a position held by her late father Harry Stone.
-Also part of the night shift are ambitious prosecutor Olivia (India de Beaufort), insecure clerk Neil (Kapil Talwalkar), cheerful and eccentric bailiff Donna "Gurgs" Gurganous (Lacretta), and public defender Dan Fielding (John Larroquette) – who had served as prosecutor in Harry's court, and was convinced by Abby to join her court when the assigned public defender quit on Abby's first day.
+Judge Abby Stone (Melissa Rauch) comes to New York City to take a job as magistrate for Manhattan Criminal Court's night shift – a position once held by her late father Harry Stone.
+Also part of the night shift are cheerful and eccentric bailiff Donna "Gurgs" Gurganous (Lacretta), and public defender Dan Fielding (John Larroquette) – who had served as a prosecutor in Harry's court, and was convinced by Abby to join her court when the assigned public defender quit on Abby's first day.
+Dan briefly left to become a judge in his home state of Louisiana, though would later come back as public defender.
+Court prosecutors include ambitious Olivia Moore (India de Beaufort) and later vengeful ex-con Julianne Walters (Wendie Malick).
+Court clerks include shy Neil (Kapil Talwalkar), and later harried single father Wyatt (Nyambi Nyambi).